InfuseAI/primehub-site/docs/guide_manual/csi-rclone-installation.md

 ```

 - remotePath
-    - basically same with `Minio`, however, you have to create the `BUCKET` before it could be used.
+    - basically same with `MinIO`, however, you have to create the `BUCKET` before it could be used.
 - s3-region
     - For a regular `AWS S3`, we needn't customize endpoint, please use `s3-region` to setup where is the bucket.